Skip to main content

 Not only can SyncMirror seamlessly switch out of synchronous mode if the remote site is unreachable, it can also rapidly resync to an RPO = 0 state when connectivity is restored.
 The stale copy of data at the remote site can also be preserved in a usable state during resynchronization, which ensures that local and remote copies of data exist at all times.

 Where domino mode is required, NetApp offers SnapMirror Synchronous (SM-S).
-Application-level options also exist, such as Oracle DataGuard or extended timeouts for host-side disk mirroring.
+Application-level options also exist, such as Oracle DataGuard or SQL Server Always On Availability Groups.
+OS-level disk mirroring can be an option.
 Consult your NetApp or partner account team for additional information and options.